Aircoookie/WLED/bin/readme.md

+### Where are the new binaries?

+From v0.5.0 on forward, the GitHub [releases](https://github.com/Aircoookie/WLED/releases) system will be used for binaries.

 ### What binary should I choose?

 Currently WLED supports the ESP8266 and a very early, experimental version of ESP32 support.